centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-dell-compellent-api.md

 > Set host macro `CEMUSER`, `CEMPASSWORD`, `CEMADDRESS`, `DELLSTORAGESDKDLL` (the complete path of `DellStorage.ApiCommandSet.dll` file)

-> Don't use the '!' character in centreon macro configuration!
+> Do not use the '!' character in when configuring Centreon macros.

 ## Installing the monitoring connector